Every Day I Bear Witness to the Birth of a Thousand Suns, installation view

 Fuchsia, detail

-Luca asked me where the title, Every Day I Bear Witness to the Birth of a Thousand Suns came from; 'just from my head' I replied.
+Luca asked me where the title, 'Every Day I Bear Witness to the Birth of a Thousand Suns' came from; 'just from my head' I replied.
 I had already asked Chat GPT if it was attributed to someone.
 It told me it sounded like J.Robert Oppenheimers take on the Bhagavad Gita.
+I'm coming closer the understanding that, what comes into my brain is much bigger than my head...

-In the morning, when I don't have work, I get up, go for a run, then write down the ideas I have on the run, meditate, and drop myself into 3 hours of Stable Diffusion before going to the studio.
+In the morning, when I don't have work, I get up, go for a run, then write down the ideas I have on the run, meditate, and drop myself into 3 hours of Stable Diffusion, before going to the studio.
 When I first used Stable Diffusion, I had never felt something rewire my brain so fast.
 I spent the entire week walking around with a lightning bolt in my head, electricity crackling at my fingertips.
 I basically go to the studio now to decompress.

-The deep intuitive work, the back and forth of making a painting can be done in the Ul too.
-30 outcomes at a time.
-Filling out new pockets, bringing it all into the surface.
-Every new painting I make, is fed back in a recursive loop.
-Each scrape and scratch, blot and bleed, absorbed by a second entity; reproduced into a thousand suns.
+Every new painting I make, is fed back in - training data - a sort of recursion.
+Each scrape and scratch, blot and bleed, absorbed by a new LoRA model, a second entity; grown into a thousand suns.
 The slow painting part is just a part of the process.
+And its all a part of the same, larger, process.